urbanopt/urbanopt.github.io/usage/run_project.md

     This deletes anything in the named folder and creates a fresh project directory.
 Can be combined with `-e` to overwrite a directory with a new empty URBANopt project directory.

-    *Note: Keep the length of the path to the project directory short to avoid an error due to long paths, especially while running in Windows.
-For more information on this error, refer to [known issues](../developer_resources/known_issues.md)*.
+### 2. Create Scenario CSV File

-1. Put your [FeatureFile](../overview/definitions.md) in the root of the folder you just created, or use the provided example.
+1. First put your [FeatureFile](../overview/definitions.md) in the root of the project directory you just created, or use the provided example feature file: ```example_project.json```.
-1. **We recommend calling all URBANopt commands from _outside_ the project folder you created, using relative or absolute paths to the relevant files.**

-1. There are two ways to create [ScenarioFiles](../overview/definitions.md).
-One way, which creates a ScenarioFiles for all Features in the FeatureFile based off the example _mappers_, is to run:
+1. Create a [ScenarioFile](../overview/definitions.md) for each _mapper_ contained in the project directory by running the following command:

     ```terminal
     uo create --scenario-file <path/to/FEATUREFILE.json>
     ```

+    The resulting CSV files will contain a mapper for each feature in the FeatureFile to the particular scenario mapper.

+    **Single Feature**

-    Alternatively, to create a ScenarioFile for a single [Feature](../overview/definitions.md), specify the Feature_ID in the arguments as shown here:
+    To create a ScenarioFile for a single [Feature](../overview/definitions.md), specify the Feature_ID in the arguments as shown here:

     ```terminal
     uo create --scenario-file <path/to/FEATUREFILE.json> --single-feature <FEATURE_ID>
     ```

+    **REopt Functionality**

-    If you will be post-processing with **REopt Lite** data, you will need to also now convert your scenario CSV file with:
+    If you wish to include REopt Lite post-processing, you will need to create a scenario CSV file with additional information with the following command:

     ```terminal
     uo create --reopt-scenario-file <path/to/EXISTING_SCENARIO_FILE.csv>